 The trial has taken place every February since 1282, making this year’s the 732nd trial.
 It is one of the longest established judicial procedures in the country, and the procedures have changed little over the years, so this year’s trial should run like clockwork!
 Even a bomb falling nearby in 1940 didn’t stop it going ahead.
 It is almost certainly the oldest form of quality control and independent quality assessment in the UK, and probably the only trial of its kind in the world.

-The trial takes place at Goldsmiths’ Hall which, as made official by the Coinage Act 1870, is its established venue.
+The trial is held at Goldsmiths’ Hall which, as made official by the Coinage Act 1870, is its established venue.
 As a legally constituted trial it is presided over by a high court judge, who holds the title of ‘The Queen’s Remembrancer’ for this process.
 On trial are the contents of the pyxides as well as the Deputy Master of the Mint.
 The trial is simply an examination of UK coins made by The Royal Mint to ensure that they conform to the laws and standards that surround them.
 With the growing use of automated vending machines and increasing counterfeit activity, the trial is as important now as it has ever been.

 The trial adjourns and the coins are sent away to be further tested by the Goldsmiths’ Assay Laboratory and National Measurement Office.
 The verdict ceremony is traditionally held 12 weeks after the trial, usually in the first week of May.